By Janice A. Jones | Last updated January 15, 2019

 The Bottom Line

-All grains are not bad but many dogs are sensitive to them and can benefit from being fed a product that does not contain grains as the source of carbohydrates.
+All grains are not bad but many dogs are sensitive to them and can benefit from being fed a product that does not contain grains as the source of carbohydrates and protein.
 This is especially true if your dog is experiencing any problems

 Remember, A grain free dog food does not mean that the dog is eating a carbohydrate free diet.
 That would be equally unhealthy.
-Dogs like people need a decent amount of fiber in their diets to maintain digestive health.
+Dogs like people need a decent amount of carbohydrates for energy and fiber in their diets to maintain digestive health.